IvanRovira/NetBeansJavaAppTemplate/README.md

 ---

-Please, clone the right branch according your Application type.
+Please, clone the right branch according with your Application type.

 Available currently: